 Maybe if he just bends his elbow a little and shifts so slightly to the side it will…

 The high pitched noise, forward momentum of her body, and bend in his elbow all send him crashing to the ground with her on top of him.
-It is so quick he didn't stand a chance of catching himself.
-A whoosh of air knocks from his lungs and a strangled meep echoes him.
+It is all so quick he didn't stand a chance of catching himself.
+A whoosh of air knocks from his lungs.
+A strangled meep comes from her.

 Then there they are in the dark of the forest and the light of the moon.
 Her weight on top of him, so light, but crushing with implications.
 Her hips sink into the base of his stomach.
 Her face curves into the hollow of his neck.
 She is warm and supple and touching him everywhere.
 He holds his breath in hope that without his chest rising and pushing against her body it would lessen the tension shooting to his groin.
 It doesn't work.
 This is bad, bad, bad, bad, bad.

 She moves first, untangling her arms from around his neck and placing her hands on his chest.
 She raises her head, her body shifting until she can peer at his face.
 His hand on her back makes her movements more like wriggles against his body.
 The friction is as delicious as it is terrible.
 Even in the dim light he knows that if he lifts his head just slightly and looks down he has a perfect view of all of her straining cleavage which is exactly what he doesn't need right now.
 So he keeps his head on the ground and squeezes his eyes shut.

 "Are you all right?"
 She asks.
 "You're making a face."

 "I'm peachy."
 He grits his teeth and forces himself to open his eyes and look at her.
 It was better to do that than explain the grimace.